-Vegetarian and Depressed?
+Vegetarian and Feeling Down?
 You Might Be Low on Vitamin B12

-- A 2007 study of 14,247 young women found that 30 percent of vegetarians and semi-vegetarians had experienced depression in the previous 12 months, compared to 20 percent of non-vegetarian women3.
+- A 2007 study of 14,247 young women found that 30 percent of vegetarians and semi-vegetarians had struggled with low moods in the previous 12 months, compared to 20 percent of non-vegetarian women3.

 - Researchers examined mental health issues among a representative sample of 4,116 Germans including vegetarians, predominantly vegetarians, and non-vegetarians.
 The subjects were matched on demographic and socioeconomic variables.
-More vegetarians than meat eaters suffered from depressive disorders in the previous month, the previous year, and over their lifetimes4.
+More vegetarians than meat eaters suffered from low moods in the previous month, the previous year, and over their lifetimes4.

 - In 2014, researchers studied individuals who varied in their diets: 330 vegetarians, 330 people who consumed a lot of meat, 330 omnivores who ate less meat, and 330 people who consumed a little meat but mostly ate fruits and veggies.
 The subjects were matched for sex, age, and socio-economic status.
-The vegetarians were about two times as likely as the other groups to suffer from a mental illness such as anxiety and depression5.
+The vegetarians were about two times as likely as the other groups to suffer from a mood imbalances5.

-- A study of 140 women found that the odds of depression were two times greater in women consuming less than the recommended intake of meat per week.
-(Researchers also discovered that women eating more than the recommended amount were also likely to be depressed6.)
+- A study of 140 women found that the odds of low moods were two times greater in women consuming less than the recommended intake of meat per week.
+(Researchers also discovered that women eating more than the recommended amount were also likely to struggle with mental well-being6.)